maitkapasi/quiz-app/README.md

 -----------------------------
 - Issue: Quiz restarts on browser refresh.
 - Solution: Quiz data can be stored in local web browser storage to prevent this issue.
 It can be implemented along with redux pattern for client side state management.
 A user can also be warned of browser refresh using window.onbeforeunload event.

+Note: Folder structure can be improved, however this is just a quick test app.